Creating pseudo-Anosov Maps from Permutations and Matrices: Rectangular decomposition

+We now describe the rectangular decomposition of $X$ associated to a pA map with oriented foliations.
+This construction appears in a lot of places in the literature, see for instance \cite{HM79}, or Proposition 5.3.4 in \cite{H16}.
+Choose a segment $\widetilde{J}$ of any positive length of a critical leaf of the contracting foliation terminating at a singularity $z_0\in X$.
+This is the only choice involved.
+Now any critical trajectory of the \emph{expanding} foliation, being dense in the surface and transverse to the contracting foliation, eventually intersects $\widetilde{J}$.
+So lead each critical trajectory of the expanding foliation from each zero of $\omega$ (including $z_0$) until the trajectory intersects $\widetilde{J}$ and then stop.
+Let $z_1$ be the point where the final expanding critical trajectory intersects $\widetilde{J}$, and let $J=[z_0, z_1]$.
+Call $\Gamma$ the union of all these critical expanding segments.
+As is tradition, we will be drawing the expanding foliation horizontally and the contracting foliation vertically, oriented to the right and upwards respectively.

+We will assume (after possibly reversing the orientation of the horizontal foliation) that the final horizontal trajectory to meet $J$ (at $z_1$) intersects $J$ from the left.
+Continue this last horizontal trajectory past $z_1$ (the dashed edge in figure \ref{JNeigh}) till it meets $J$ again, and add it to $\Gamma$.
+We call this dashed edge the \textsc{non-singular edge}, as it contains no singularity, simply going from $J$ back to $J$.
+All other horizontal egdes drawn from $J$ lead to singularities.
+We make the assumption that the dashed edge is on the right of $z_1$ solely for brevity of exposition; the other possiblity of it being on the left is very similar, see Remark \ref{rmkrightadmissible} below.
+Moreover, after having chosen $J$, one can ensure the dashed edge is on the right side of $J$ by reversing the orientation of the expanding foliation.

-The components of the complement of $\Gamma \cup J$ are all metric rectangles for the metric $|q|$, with alternately horizontal sides (on $\Gamma$) and vertical sides (on $J$).
-Each horizontal side of each rectangle contains a singularity of $q$ (perhaps at $z_0$), except the NS edge.
-This construction is called a {\it $q$-rectangular decomposition\/}, see [HM79], or [R18] for a more elementary account.
+The components of the complement of $\Gamma \cup J$ in $X$ are all metric rectangles for the Euclidean metric coming from the $1$-form $\omega$, namely the metric $dx^2+dy^2$ in the coordinate charts where $\omega=dz=dx+i\,dy$.
+The rectangles alternately have horizontal sides (on $\Gamma$) and vertical sides (on $J$).
+Let $\mathcal R$ be the set of these rectangles.
+Each horizontal edge of each rectangle contains a singularity of $\omega$, except the bottom edge of the last rectangle to the right of $J$.